 Case A: 2-6 turbines: In this case, we validate the accuracy of CMA-ES by showing how it is comparable to small scale results of [5].
 Each optimization "run" of CMA-ES evaluated the same number of candidate layouts as [5] for fairness.
 Due to the stochastic property of ES, we run the ES multiple times and report 'best of runs' meaning the energy loss of the best layout found when all runs are compared and 'average best' which is the average energy loss of the best layout in each run.
 Using [5]'s scenarios, the plots of Figure 1 show that the Kusiak et al algorithm, called "SPEA-2" [5, 11], and CMA-ES are equivalently effective.
 We plot the maximum energy capture (before wake loss is subtracted), and the net energy capture (after subtracting wake loss).
 With 6 turbines, using scenario 2, the energy capture without wake effects would be $43894 \ kW$.
-SPEA-2's layout loses $698 \ kW$ to wake effects and CMA-EA's layout loses, on average $440 \ kW$ (approximately 36% improvement).
+SPEA-2's layout loses 698~kW to wake effects and CMA-EA's layout loses, on average 440~kW (approximately 36% improvement).

 Case B: 10-100 turbines: We choose Scenario 2 because it is a more complex wind resource.
 Then we attempt to place 10 to 100 turbines at 10 turbine increments in a 9 km2 rectangular area.
 Figure 2(left) shows the energy capture under wake loss.
 Wake loss is indicated by the gap between max energy and energy capture.
-Figure 2(right) and Figure 4(left) show that the value of adding each additional set of 10 turbines at 10 turbines.
+Figure 2(right) and Figure 4(left) show that the value of adding each additional set of 10 turbines slowly declines while the total wake loss rises considerably.
+The decline may be explained by additional interference due to squeezing more turbines into the farm.
+The net energy capture and wake loss rise